remy/remysharp.com/public/blog/jquery-mousehold-event.md

 This last logic is because if it wasn't in place, the function specified would keep firing (since the mouse up event fired, but not on the element we set it on).

-Here's an example that shows a [practical example](/demo/pip_ticker.html).

 Feedback and so on is welcome.
-If you're interested in the 'stepper' code, feel free to ask.